Shubhayu-Banerjee/DeafCeption-Code/DCGX 1.0.0/README.md

 # DCGX 1.0.0
-This version of the model supports 107 different gestures.
+This version of the model **supports 107 different gestures**.
 The list of gestures can be viewed here:
 [Gestures](https://drive.google.com/file/d/1603w3bCaFuYwvJoOqmAXtl877bUn0C_T/view?usp=sharing)

 Simply load the .keras file and DCGX.py in a single folder and run DCGX.py in an IDLE (eg: Pycharm) Environment.